agstub/lake-altimetry-inversions/README.md

 # Contents
 The inversion code is in the *inverse-model* directory.
 ## Source files
-The model is organized in several python files in the *inverse-model/source* directory as follows.
+The inversion code is organized in several python files in the *inverse-model/source* directory as follows.

-1. **main.py** is the main file that calls the inverse problem solver and then plots the solution.

-2. **inversion.py** is the inverse problem solver: this defines the normal equations and calls the conjugate gradient solver.
+1. **inversion.py** is the inverse problem solver: this defines the normal equations and calls the conjugate gradient solver.

-3. **conj_grad.py** defines the conjugate gradient method that is used to solve the normal equations.
+2. **conj_grad.py** defines the conjugate gradient method that is used to solve the normal equations.

-4. **operators.py** defines the forward and adjoint operators that appear in the normal equations.
+3. **operators.py** defines the forward and adjoint operators that appear in the normal equations.

-5. **kernel_fcns.py** defines the relaxation and transfer functions that the forward and adjoint operators depend on.
+4. **kernel_fcns.py** defines the relaxation and transfer functions that the forward and adjoint operators depend on.

-6. **regularizations.py** defines the regularization.
+5. **regularizations.py** defines the regularization.

-7. **params.py** defines all of the model options and parameters.
+6. **params.py** defines all of the model options and parameters.

 There are two auxiliary functions as well:

-8. **localization.py** defines a function that remove the off-lake component from fields when necessary.
+7. **localization.py** defines a function that remove the off-lake component from fields when necessary.

-9. **post_process.py** defines functions to estimate the water-volume change from the elevation change and inversion.
+8. **post_process.py** defines functions to estimate the water-volume change from the elevation change and inversion.

 ## Scripts